icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

 The following steps should be used to test the RDAP protocol section 4.1 of the TIG:

-1. Validate that all the _entities_ in the RDAP Response contain structured address.
+1. Test case [-20800](#id-testCase-20800){ #id-testCase-20800 }: Validate that all the _entities_ in the RDAP Response contain structured address.
 If a street address has more than one line, it MUST be structured as an array of strings.
 ``` json
 {
   "code": -20800,